Digilent/Genesys-ZU-HW/README.md

-# Genesys ZU-5EV Hardware Repository
+# Genesys ZU Hardware Repository

-## Genesys ZU-5EV Base
+## Genesys ZU Base

 Root branch for this repository.
 This branch has no previous history and it is not branched off from master.